ricardoquesada/ricardoquesada.github.io/content/posts/c64-remote-controller-nodemcu-vs-adafruit-huzzah-vs-sparkfun-thing-vs.md

 - WiFi
 - Some GPIOs

 ### Which module to choose

-There many alternatives, and these are the ones that I evaluated:
+There are many alternatives, and these are the ones that I evaluated:

 - [Arduino](http://www.arduino.cc/en/Main/ArduinoBoardUno) + [WiFi shield](http://www.arduino.cc/en/Main/ArduinoWiFiShield101)
   or [ESP8266](http://espressif.com/en/products/hardware/esp8266ex/overview):